gran4/AI-InvestiBot/README.md

 - You can have have confidence becuase:
   + The model has never seen the data
   + Not over fitted becuase Model used Early stopping
   + NO Transfer learning applied.
-Once transfer is applied, it will become even more accuracte.
+Once transfer is applied, it will become even more accuracte(hopefully).
   + It has been tested on other similar stocks(on `PercentageModel` only) and has shown equally promising results

-  + More methods for testing will be added soon
-    * The only thing being tested for, is whether the model accedently is getting future data.
+  * The only thing that may be wrong is that the model may accedently get future data.

 - Directional Test is how often the predicted and test moved together.